milosh86/hono-newsletter/README.md

 - Unit tests (inside /src folder): testing individual functionality without external dependencies
 - Integration tests (in /test folder) - testing the whole system with external dependencies and mocks where needed

+For some unit tests, property-based testing is exercised with the `fast-check` and `faker-js` libraries.

 ## Security audit

 To check for vulnerabilities in the dependencies, run: